Keyboard shortcuts

 Press Esc to hide this help

 WeaveFFI exposes Rust functionality through a stable C ABI.
-Because Rust and C (and Swift, Kotlin, etc.) have fundamentally different memory models, every allocation that crosses the FFI boundary follows strict ownership rules.
+Because Rust and the consumer languages (C, Swift, Kotlin, Python, …) have different memory models, every allocation that crosses the boundary follows strict ownership rules.

-Golden rule: whoever allocates the memory owns it, and ownership must be explicitly transferred back for deallocation.
-Rust allocates; the caller frees through the designated weaveffi_free_* functions.
+Golden rule: whoever allocates owns it, and ownership must be explicitly transferred back for deallocation.
+Rust allocates; the consumer frees through the designated weaveffi_free_* functions or the matching _destroy symbol.

-Rust-returned strings are NUL-terminated, UTF-8, heap-allocated C strings created via CString::into_raw.
-The caller must free them with weaveffi_free_string after use.
+Rust returns NUL-terminated, UTF-8, heap-allocated C strings created via CString::into_raw.
+The consumer must free them with weaveffi_free_string.

 weaveffi_error err = {0, NULL};